Hide and protect files and folders (and check CRC)

 Add this code to your \_ISO\MyE2B.cfg file.
 Make sure an empty file \_ISO\COUNTER.txt is present containing 1000 spaces (or at least 20 spaces for E2B v1.80+).

-WARNING: partnew destroys the E2B partitions - instead of partnew, you can use reboot or halt
+WARNING: partnew deletes the two E2B partitions - you can use reboot or halt and delete the partnew lines if you wish.

 # run 5 times only, then destroy E2B partitions!
 Ensure \_ISO\COUNTER.txt is 1K file of spaces to start with